Artists

 Vy Ngo is an Austin based visual artist, who draws influences from her life as a Vietnamese-American, a physician, mother, and observer of the human condition.
 Born to refugee parents in rural Pennsylvania, her passion for the arts was overshadowed by cultural expectations, an interest in the sciences, and the desire to serve others.
 After establishing a career in medicine, Vy finally came back to her creative self and began painting in 2015.
 Her dedicated studio practice has led to solo exhibitions and group shows in various public art spaces and galleries across the U.S and acquisitions into permanent public collections such as Austin City Hall and Texas A&M University.
 Her work has also drawn attention from various publications and media, such as Tribeza, Austin Woman, and PBS Arts in Context.
 Whether it be representational work or site-specific installations to create a dialogue about identity, culture, and political issues, or abstract paintings based on memories, neuroscience and human emotions, her body of work is as diverse as her life.

-Juliette Nickle
+Juliette M.M.
+Herrera Nickle

 Juliette M.M.Nickle is a Neu Bauhaus TRA$C0R3 artist from St.louis, Misery.
 Residing in Austin Texas the last 15 years, volunteering, studying at ACC and engaging in the local Austin arts community.
 Inspirations come from familial a Bauhaus connection, playing in junkyard cars, growing up in the gritty worn dirty industrial midwest.
 Art practice involves exploring materiality , 3d rendering, performance, mark making, and collaging.